 5.)
 In the saucepan, add the white and apple cider vinegar and the white and brown sugar.
 Heat on medium heat and stir until the sugar is dissolved.

 8.)
-Transfer to the refrigerator and allow at least 1-2 days before opening.
-(Full flavor penetration will be after several days to a week but they’re tasty even after a day if you don’t have the time or patience.)
+Transfer to the refrigerator and allow at least 2-3 days before opening.
+(Full flavor penetration will be after at least a week but these can be eaten at any time!)

 Pickled eggs: Leftover brines, whether they be vinegar-based or from saltwater lacto-fermentation, are excellent to use for pickling eggs in the fridge.
-Once you finish the pickles, you can make about a half dozen hard-boiled eggs per quart jar.
+Once you finish these pickles, you can make at least a half dozen hard-boiled eggs per quart jar.
+Pour over this leftover brine and allow a week in the fridge to absorb the flavor.
+(When using ferment brines, I do recommend adding vinegar at a rate of about 15% of the original brine to ensure safe levels of acidity.
+This Bread & Butter recipe is already vinegar-based so no need to add more to this for eggs.)

 I absolutely adore my rapid egg boiler.
 Once, boiled, peel them.
 For them to soak up even more delicious brine, you can salt cure them overnight first.
 This means rubbing each egg in about 1 tsp salt and placing them in a ziploc or other container, in a fridge, overnight.
 The next day you will see a lot of moisture has been released by the egg.
 Rinse the eggs and then put them in the jar of brine.
 Place the jar in the refrigerator and give them a try after several days to a week.
 These will have shelf-life in the fridge of a couple weeks beyond that.
 Bon appetit!